TreMitchell/rc1024-code-solutions/html-block-and-inline/html-block-and-inline-quiz-notes.md

 - How do inline elements affect the document flow?
   They occupy the space bounded by the tags defining the element.
 - What are the default width and height of a block-level element?
-  The full width available for the page.
-The height is it's contents.
+  The full width available for the page and the height is it's contents.
 - What are the default width and height of an inline element?
   The width is space necessary for the content to fit.
 The height is it's contents.